anzbert/f_link/README.md

 ### Destructors

 NativeFinalizer should reliably destroy the native objects attached to AblLink and SessionState instances when they leave the current scope and become inaccessible.
 More investigations may be needed into the memory used by C++, to check if that reliably happens.

-### Example

-The example does not have audio yet.
-Audio likely will need to be implemented on a seperate isolate to maintain sync and prevent blocking.

 ## Feedback